Pat Barrett (musician): Career

 On June 4, 2021, Barrett released a live extended play titled Nothing/Something.
 On June 21, 2021, Barrett announced that he will embark on his second headline tour, dubbed the Act Justly, Love Mercy, Walk Humbly Worship Nights Tour in September, spanning cities in the United States.
 On February 11, 2022, Barrett released "Morning By Morning (I Will Trust)" as the sixth single from Act Justly, Love Mercy, Walk Humbly (2021).
 "Morning By Morning (I Will Trust)" peaked at number 42 on the Hot Christian Songs chart.
 Barrett featured on the promotional single "This Is the Kingdom" by Elevation Worship, which was released on February 18, 2022.
 "This Is the Kingdom" peaked at number 27 on the Hot Christian Songs chart.
-On April 22, 2022, Barrett on a tenth anniversary version of "10,000 Reasons (Bless the Lord)" by Worship Together alongside Matt Redman, Bryan & Katie Torwalt, Naomi Raine, and Crowder.
+On April 22, 2022, Barrett was featured on a tenth anniversary version of "10,000 Reasons (Bless the Lord)" by Worship Together alongside Matt Redman, Bryan & Katie Torwalt, Naomi Raine, and Crowder.